femmestem/Showcase/.themes/classic/source/index.markdown

 {% endcomment %}

 #Welcome to Showcase
-##Why do you add some content?
+##Why don't you add some content?
-Write your own content in `source/index.markdown`
+Replace this content with your own in `source/index.markdown`